Treatment of liver cancer in Germany

 - Location of the liver blood vessels

-- Condition of the patient (if he is able to undergo a surgery, and if yes, then which capacity he is able to go through)
+- Condition of the patient (if he is able to undergo a surgery, and if yes, which volume of the intervention is acceptable)

-- Segmentectomy (the minimum amount of intervention, carried out for liver cirrhosis, when the patient cannot tolerate extensive resection)
+- Segmentectomy (the minimal volume of the intervention, carried out in the case of liver cirrhosis, when the patient can’t tolerate extensive resection)

 - Hemihepatectomy is a removal of half of the liver